jeffreycwitt/hn202/docs/first-crusade-and-the-other.md

 # Constructing the Jewish Other in the Middle Ages

+<div class="discussion" markdown="1">

 {:.rquestion}
-First, does Rosenwein provide any suggestions for why we see a swell in **urban** Jewish populations in the 11th century (See SHMA, p.
-175).

-{:.rquestion}
-Second, what is the general story of the people's crusade?
+What is the general story of the people's crusade?
 What generally happens?
 Make sure you have sense of these details.

-<div class="discussion" markdown="1">

 {:.rquestion}
 Were there any surprises for you in the first hand accounts of the People's Crusade?
 Please share these with the class and point us to the relevant passages in the text.